 Master To Do List: DIY Home Sweet Home: Things that I’m slowly working my way through like decorating the new baby’s room, doing an overhaul of the stockroom, etc.

 A Laminated Check List of Daily and Weekly Chores: Happy Money Savers: I can check off with a china pencil or dry erase marker.
-This is separated into my morning/afternoon/evening routines and weekly routines to follow my FlyLady routine.
+This is separated into my morning/afternoon/evening routines, chores and weekly routines to follow my FlyLady routine.

 Meal Planning: I Heart Planner: 1 page monthly spread with 5 weeks, and space to write in breakfast, lunch, and dinner each day.
 This was the hardest to find since most people don’t make all of their meals at home.